Board of Directors

 David Booth Beers

-David is a partner at Goodwin Proctor and serves as Chancellor to the Presiding Bishop.
+David is a partner at Goodwin Proctor and has served as Chancellor to the Presiding Bishop.
 His lengthy experience with EES makes him an invaluable resource for the institutional memory and a fruitful source for recruiting new Board members.

 Bradley Beach, NJ